 INAG 242: Golf Course Design and Construction.
 3 credits (2 hours lecture and 2 hours lab per week).
 History and current design trends of golf course architecture; permitting requirements of federal and state agencies such as the US Army Corps of Engineers, Soil Conservation Service, and the Maryland Department of Environment.
 Golf course construction techniques, workplace safety, and engineering principles will be discussed.
 Prerequisite-INAG 107.

 INAG 244: Herbaceous Plants.
 3 credits.
 Herbaceous plants are integral components of residential and commercial landscapes.
 Students will become familiar with 250 annual and perennial plants.
 The emphasis will be on plant management requirements and seasonal variation in the landscape.

 INAG 248: Topics in Sustainable Agriculture.
 1 credit.
 Through guest speakers and experts, this one-credit course exposes students to current trends, concerns and research in sustainable agriculture.
 It allows students to explore various interest areas and discuss a variety of topics as they relate to sustainable practices.

-INAG 250: Fundamentals of the broad range of topics associated with agricultural mechanics, including: electricity, plumbing, welding processes, and wood and metal working applications.
+INAG 250: Fundamentals of Agricultural Mechanics.
+3 credits (2 hours lecture and 4 hours lab per week).
+Lecture and lab exercises cover the broad range of topics associated with agricultural mechanics, including: electricity, plumbing, welding processes, and wood and metal working applications.
 Emphasis will be given to the design and installation of electrical circuits.
 Also includes project planning and implementation, including development of safety protocols for each area of study, and introduction of GPS equipment and software for survey data collection.
 Credit will be granted for only one of the following: INAG 250, PLSC 204, ENBE 200.
 Formerly ENBE 200.